 39 of 48

-This Argentine Giant (Echinopsis candicans) is getting ready to fully open it's gorgeous, huge, yellowish-white blooms.
-After they are open, the blooms will look like the ones on the next page!
-Blooms typically last for only one day.Continue to 40 of 48 below.
+This Argentine giant (Echinopsis candicans) is getting ready to open it's gorgeous, huge, yellowish-white blooms.
+Blooms typically last for only one or two days.Continue to 40 of 48 below.

 40 of 48